Albert's Series: Basic stuff, but serious.

 I. Short and simple Math notes:

-Remark: Not ready yet.
+Remark: Almost ready.
 Please refresh the page to view any updates.

 Photo: WikiMedia commons.

 "Trinity", the very first nuclear explosion (test), on July 16, 1945, in a desert, New Mexico (USA).